M374LX/alexvsbus/docs/Building-Android.md

 ``apksigner verify app-release.apk``

-It might show some warnings about files in the ``M̀ETA-INF`` directory being unprotected.
+It might show some warnings about files in the ``META-INF`` directory being unprotected.
 These files are unimportant and the warnings can be ignored.

 For more details, see